-Students are encouraged to begin planning to study abroad immediately upon arrival at CMU.
-The annual Study Abroad Fair takes place in September and offers the opportunity right at the start of the academic year to learn about the many different study abroad programs.
-Students can also connect with study abroad advisors and study abroad alumni.
+Students are encouraged to begin planning to study or intern abroad immediately upon arrival at CMU.
+The annual Study Abroad Fair takes place in September and offers the opportunity right at the start of the academic year to meet program representatives and talk to students who have recently returned from abroad to learn about the many different study abroad programs.